 Your success as a manager depends on the effectiveness of your team.
 The people you recruit for your team are just as important as your leadership skills.
 When you focus on hiring and retaining the best employees, teamwork will improve.
 Easier said than done, right?
 The labor market is very competitive these days.
 When you’re short-staffed, it might be tempting to hire anyone who meets the bare minimum requirements, but that’s a short-sided team building strategy.

-Studies show that the average hiring mistake costs 15 times an employee’s base salary in hard costs and productivity loss.
+Studies show that the average hiring mistake costs up to 30 percent of that employee’s base salary.
 Not only does hiring the wrong person cost the company money, it also costs them in other ways too.
 A bad hire can bring down the morale of the entire staff and lead to breakdowns in customer service.